2022 Field Forums

 Where: Coon Valley, WI - Vernon and Monroe Counties

-What: Our tour will explore the lands where Coon Valley made conservation history.
-And we’ll tour farms and lands in Vernon and Monroe County where today’s land stewards are meeting new challenges caused by climate change.
-Our Tour leaders Bob Micheel, Ben Wojahn, and Curt Meine bring together a unique wealth of conservation experience and conservation history.
-We’ll end the tour with shade and refreshments where we’ll continue the day long discussion of what yesterday’s lessons and today’s challenges demand from all of us as conservationists.
+What: Our tour explored the lands where Coon Valley made conservation history.
+We toured farms and lands in Vernon and Monroe counties where today’s land stewards are meeting new challenges caused by climate change.
+Our tour leaders Bob Micheel, Ben Wojahn, and Curt Meine, along with local experts and landowners, brought together a unique wealth of conservation experience and conservation history, engaging participants in thoughtful discussion about the challenges and future opportunities for climate resilience in western Wisconsin.